SrainApp/srain/README.md

 it does not look like a irc client :-)

-WIP, Srain is still no fully available now.

 # Dependencies

 * make          (makedepends)
 * gcc           (makedepends)
 * libcurl       (makedepends)